 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils are supported in transition from Nursery to Primary and from Year 6 to Secondary education.
 There are very strong links between Little Acorns Nursery and our main Secondary School, CSIA.
 Nursery children visit our school for specific events.
 Staff regularly visit CISA to liaise and moderate with Year 7 teachers There is a 3 week structured transition plan for children coming into reception There are two Induction Days for all pupils in Year 6 going to Secondary School.
 There is a Summer School for pupils going to CSIA, and other local secondary schools also offer transition arrangements.
+There are six induction days (stay and play sessions) in the summer term to ease transition for children.
+During induction days parents are invited to workshops to support their children in settling into school and continue their learning.
+EYFS children have a buddy system during first year at school.
 Vulnerable groups of pupils are given extra provision for transition.
 Class teachers identify pupils who may need extra support at transition from Nursey to EYFS and from KS2 to KS3.
 Pupils identified as possibly struggling have additional visits in small groups.
 Pupils transferring from other Primary/Junior Schools are invited to visit and tour the school to ask questions and feel comfortable here.
 Individual pupils sometimes require more support.
 A 'Buddy' system with a peer is available for vulnerable pupils at transition.
-The SENDCO attends Nursery Annual Individual Health Care Plan Reviews.
-The SENDCO from CSIA attends Y6 Individual Health Care Plan Reviews
+The SENDCO attends Nursery Annual Individual education and Health Care Plan Reviews.
+The SENDCO from CSIA attends Y6 Individual Health Care Plan Reviews Year 6 teacher and SENDCO to liaise with CSIA and other feeder secondary schools to aid transition of vulnerable pupils.